MichailSmith/GitBrownBag/Readme.md

-This repository is for teaching new users GIT
+This repository is for teaching new users git